defenseunicorns/uds-releaser/CONTRIBUTING.md

-# Contributing to UDS Releaser
+# Contributing to UDS Package Kit

-Welcome :unicorn: to UDS Releaser!
+Welcome :unicorn: to UDS Package Kit!
 If you'd like to contribute, please reach out to one of the [CODEOWNERS](CODEOWNERS) and we'll be happy to get you started!

 Below are some notes on our core software design philosophies that should help guide contributors.